 Overthinking May Present Itself In Many Forms.

-The list below is compiled with some of the most common forms of overthinking that presents themselves.
+The list below is compiled with some of the most common forms of overthinking that present themselves.
 Each list item links to an article to help you with that given obstacle.

 If you require further information, tips and strategies drop them in our search bar or check our categories for more great materials.

 - imposter syndrome